Slide OneSlide One

 Yes you can.
 We love anyone who loves to carve.

-Everyone is welcome to enjoy the wilderness experience on their favourite planks.
+Everyone is welcome to enjoy the Keefer on their favourite plank(s).

-The rules are the same – all guests must be able to handle all backcountry conditions including treed terrain, deep snow, and the occasional traverse or short climb.
+The rules are the same – all guests must be able to handle all backcountry conditions including steep treed terrain, deep snow and an occasional traverse.

 We suggest snowboarders carry collapsible poles that can be stowed in a backpack.